Food Addiction as a Substance and a Process Addiction

 “I don’t have an off switch.”

 For many, this is why structured eating strategies - like weighing and measuring food or preparing one plate before starting a meal - can be life-changing.
-Over the years, this practice has helped me develop a sense of balance and reach a feeling of “just right” fullness, rather than slipping into compulsive overeating.
+Over the years, this practice has helped me develop a sense of balance and reach a feeling of “just right” fullness, and tolerating less volume, rather than slipping into compulsive overeating.
 In a way, my recovery followed the opposite path of what’s often recommended by professionals.
 While some suggest first learning to re-embody and develop interoceptive awareness, I found that I regained that awareness through weighing and measuring, making small tweaks to my food plan with the support of an ayurvedic health professional, and carefully noticing what that felt like.
 As ayurveda values small and subtle changes, and always suggests that our digestive fire (agni) is best cared for with "smaller than you think you need" portions, this was the perfect method for me.

 Categories: : Eating Disorders, Food Addiction